 Following the close of the consultation period, feedback received will be collated and evaluated.
 This feedback will inform the development of Draft 2, which will be made publicly available for validation prior to the submission for endorsement.

-For more information or to discuss, please contact Alex Cook at email@example.com or by phone on (02) 9392 8100.
+For more information or to discuss, please contact Gary Dunshea at firstname.lastname@example.org or by phone on (02) 9392 8100.